RixInGithub/gradientos/README.md

 ```
 I didn't test the UNIX-like command, so keep that in mind.

-If something goes wrong during building, make sure to open an issue with the error text.
+If something goes wrong during building, make sure to open an issue with the error log.